JetSimon/open-source-election-game/readme.md

 # Data Differences/Similarities to TCT

-Currently this game just loads the scenario hardcoded at ```src/scenarios/TestScenario.ts```

-The scenario schema is very similar to a combined code 1 and 2 of the TCT engine.
+The ScenarioModel schema is very similar to a combined code 1 and 2 of the TCT engine.

 ```
 interface ScenarioModel {